Key Concepts

 Allotropes of Oxygen

-There are two main allotropes of oxygen, molecular oxygen (O2) and ozone (O3).
+There are two main allotropes of oxygen:

-Both allotropes of oxygen are made up only of oxygen atoms, but they differ in the arrangement of the oxygen atoms.
+Both allotropes of oxygen are made up only of oxygen atoms, but they differ in the arrangement of the oxygen atoms:

-| Property |
+Property |

-Oxygen (O2) |
+Molecular Oxygen (O2) |

 Ozone (O3) |

-| Structure |
+Structure |

 O=O linear |